Twalton1452/The_Gang_Serves_Food/README.md

 ## Components/Scripts

 ### NetworkedNode3D.gd
 Used for sync'ing state between players when a Player joins midsession.
-Any reference to `sync_state` is because of this Node.
+Any reference to `sync_state` is because of this Node. \
 We can sync initial state by using a `PackedByteArray` and shoving any type of information in there, the onus is on the receiver to decode it in the correct format.
-- Use
+- Usage:
-	- Set the `Scene Id` in the editor to the Scene mapping from `SceneIds.gd`. \
-		If your Scene doesn't exist in there then when a Player joins midsession and that object hasn't generated for them yet, it will look to that file path to create it
 	- Inherit this component and in `_ready` call `super` to setup the Networking
 		- Gives this Node a `net_id` and adds it to a `SceneIds.SCENES.NETWORKED` group
 	- Override set_sync_state and get_sync_state in the child component
 		- Call `super()` to get where you left off in get_sync_state or set_sync_state
 		- These are writing bytes to the Array so you need to know the sizes of the things you are writing which can be found [here](https://docs.godotengine.org/en/stable/classes/class_packedbytearray.html)
+	- In the Editor set the `Scene Id` to the Scene mapping from `SceneIds.gd`.If your Scene doesn't exist in there then when a Player joins midsession and that object hasn't generated for them yet, it will look to that file path to create it

 ### InteractableComponent.gd
 Core Component, allows easy communication through signals between other components
-- Use:
+- Usage:
 	- Add this from `res://Scenes/Components/InteractableComponent.tscn` to a scene and a `CollisionShape3D` to trigger Interactable events

 ### HolderComponent.gd
-- `extends NetworkedNode3D`
+- `extends NetworkedNode3D` \
-Reparents Nodes when interacted with through the InteractableComponent "interacted" signal and "secondary_interacted" signal
+Reparents Nodes when interacted with through the InteractableComponent "interacted" signal and "secondary_interacted" signal. \
-- Use 1 of 2 ways:
+- Usage 1 of 2 ways:
 	 1. Add this Scene `res://Scenes/Components/HolderComponent.tscn` and an `InteractableComponent.tscn` as a child
 	 2. Add this Scene `res://Scenes/Components/HolderComponent.tscn` and an `InteractableComponent.tscn` on the same level beneath a parent

 ### IngredientComponent.gd
-- `extends HolderComponent
+- `extends HolderComponent` \
-Used for holding a bunch of "stuff", like Holdables or Holders
+Used for holding a bunch of "stuff", like Holdables or Holders.
-- Use:
+- Usage:
 	- Add this Scene `res://Scenes/Components/IngredientComponent.tscn` as a child of the Top Level Node in the Scene
 	- Add an `InteractableComponent.tscn` as a sibling and setup the `CollisionShape3D` as a child
 	- The `IngredientComponent` will accept anything it's given unless you set the `IngredientScene` in the editor